sifophp/sifoweb/docs/API/Cache.md

 - By deleting the specific cache entry
 - By deleting a `cache tag` that groups a lot of different cache definitions.

 The `cache tags` are defined in the `cache.config.php` file.
-When you have a tag declared in the config, ever ytime a controller returns in the `getCacheDefinition()` an array key containing the declared name, then it's grouped in the tag.
+When you have a tag declared in the config, every time a controller returns in the `getCacheDefinition()` an array key containing the declared name, then it's grouped in the tag.
 By deleting the tag you are actually invalidating all cache keys under that umbrella.
 Use this wisely.

 **To delete a single cache entry**: